 How can this be done effectively?

 How can the IRO put social media at the heart of the overall IRO strategy?
-What needs to be done to make this work?

 The CEO commenting on the business: a good use of senior management being involved and visible

 The IRO addressing a specific audience: keeping on message and ensuring a select audience knows the established company message